chaowang0524/linkedin_scraper/README.md

 Then it will print the raw information in the dictionary to the file "rawinfo.txt".

+The hard coded information such as "company", "job title", "job level" etc., will be retrieved from html data.

+<img width="2364" alt="Screenshot 2023-09-09 at 16 34 26" src="https://github.com/chaowang0524/linkedin_scraper/assets/85655614/76a13d22-cb6b-43d9-9d70-a8d14bbb6a8d">

+### Update on 05-Oct:

+The analyser will send the content in "Job Description" block to ChatGPT API to analyze the information including "Skill Required", "Language Requirement", "Start time and duration" and "Salary"

 In the end, the dictionary will be converted into "result.csv" for further analysis and visualization.

-<img width="2364" alt="Screenshot 2023-09-09 at 16 34 26" src="https://github.com/chaowang0524/linkedin_scraper/assets/85655614/76a13d22-cb6b-43d9-9d70-a8d14bbb6a8d">

 ### TODO:
 1. Considering to add the salary info to predict the salary in future.